 - Increased risk of a stroke happening again

 Atrial fibrillation is the most common abnormal heart rhythm.
-But with the right treatment plan for AF, you can live a long and healthy life.
-Treatment plans for AF have two aims – to reduce the risk of stroke and to manage the day to day symptoms and effects of AF.
+But with the right treatment plan, you can live a long and healthy life.
+These have two aims – to reduce the risk of stroke and to manage the day-to-day symptoms and effects of AF.

-If you are diagnosed with AF, your doctor will devise a treatment plan with two aims – to reduce your risk of stroke and to bring the rate and rhythm of your heart under control.
+If you’re diagnosed with AF, your doctor will devise a treatment plan with two aims – to reduce your risk of stroke and to bring the rate and rhythm of your heart under control.

 Preventing a stroke

-Working with your doctor to reduce stroke risk is the most important thing you can do to make sure you have a good prognosis with atrial fibrillation.
+Working with your doctor to reduce stroke risk is the most important thing you can do to make sure you have a good prognosis with AF.

 Your doctor may prescribe anti-coagulant medicines (blood thinners) to reduce the risk of blood clot formation.
 It is important to take anticoagulation medication exactly as prescribed to reduce your risk of stroke.